 The occasional need to change a key state based on unexpected circumstances

-There are instances when it is necessary for an authorized administrator to make changes to the key's parameters which cause a change in its state during a life-cycle.
+There are instances when it is necessary for an authorized administrator to make changes to the key's parameters, which cause a change in the keys state during a life-cycle.
 (Some of these can still be automatically taken care of through the key-management system.)